600-cell: Decagons and pentadecagrams

-Each distinct 30-cell ring has 2 double-loop pentadecagram isoclines running through its even or odd (black or white) vertices respectively.
 The pentadecagram helices have no inherent chirality, but each acts as either a left or right isocline in any distinct isoclinic rotation.

 The 2 pentadecagram fibers belong to the left and right fiber bundles of 5 different fibrations.

 At each vertex, there are six great decagons and six pentadecagram isoclines (six black or six white) that cross at the vertex.

 Eight pentadecagram isoclines (four black and four white) comprise a unique right (or left) fiber bundle of isoclines covering all 120 vertices in the distinct right (or left) isoclinic rotation.

 Each fibration has a unique left and right isoclinic rotation, and corresponding unique left and right fiber bundles of 12 pentagons and 8 pentadecagram isoclines.

 There are only 20 distinct black isoclines and 20 distinct white isoclines in the 600-cell.

 Each distinct isocline belongs to 5 fiber bundles.

 Two 15-gram double-loop isoclines are axial to each 30-cell ring.
-The 30-cell rings are chiral; each fibration contains 10 right (clockwise-spiraling) rings and 10 left (counterclockwise spiraling) rings, but the two isoclines in each 3-cell ring are directly congruent.

-Each acts as a left (or right) isocline in the fibration's left (or right) rotation, but has no inherent chirality.
+The 30-cell rings are chiral; each fibration contains 10 right (clockwise-spiraling) rings and 10 left (counterclockwise spiraling) rings, but the two isoclines in each 3-cell ring are enantiomorphously congruent (mirror images).
+Each acts as a left (or right) isocline a left (or right) rotation, but has no inherent chirality.

 The fibration's 20 left and 20 right 15-grams altogether contain 120 disjoint open pentagrams (60 left and 60 right), the open ends of which are adjacent 600-cell vertices (one $\phi^{-1}$ edge-length apart).

 The 30 chords joining the isocline's 30 vertices are $\sqrt{1}$ hexagon edges (24-cell edges), connecting 600-cell vertices which are two 600-cell $\phi^{-1}$ edges apart on a decagon great circle.

 These isocline chords are both hexagon edges and pentagram edges.

 The 20 Clifford parallel isoclines (30-cell ring axes) of each left (or right) isocline bundle do not intersect each other.

 Either distinct decagonal isoclinic rotation (left or right) rotates all 120 vertices (and all 600 cells), but pentadecagram isoclines and pentagons are connected such that vertices alternate as 60 black and 60 white vertices (and 300 black and 300 white cells), like the black and white squares of the chessboard.